 - There and Back Again: A Submission's Tale by Lillia de Vaux (PDF) - this is based on the Rules for Submission, not the new Standards, and will be replaced in future

 - A Guide to Consulting Under Diverse Conditions by Brunissende Dragonette (PDF)

 - Documenting a French Name by Brunissende Dragonette (PDF)

 - Commenting on Letters of Intent by Brunissende Dragonette

-- French translation of the name form transl. by Brunissende Dragonette (Word document.
+- French translation of the name form transl. by Brunissende Dragonette (PDF).
 For info only - the English version must be used for submissions)